What We Do

 Point Foundation considers many factors when assessing scholarship applicants: academic achievement, personal merit, leadership, involvement in the LGBTQ community, professional experiences, financial need, marginalization, and personal goals.
 Very strong academic performance is one characteristic that Point seeks in all its applicants and subsequent scholars.
 So too are proven leadership skills and the desire to make a difference in the world.

 Point Foundation annually announces its new scholar class in June during LGBTQ Pride Month.
-Point’s program year then begins in July with a Leadership Conference, where scholars and alumni receive intensive training in leadership development, community service guidance, advocacy benefiting the LGBTQ community, and personal development skills.
-Through this programming, Point helps its scholars develop a clear understanding of how these attributes relate to the LGBTQ community, its history, and its evolution.
+Each year, Point provides a variety of Leadership activities including a biennial National Leadership Conference, Regional Leadership Forums, and Leadership Education and Affinities Development (LEAD) Consortia.
+Through these activities, scholars and alumni receive intensive training in leadership development, community service guidance, advocacy benefiting the LGBTQ community, and personal development skills.
+This programming helps Point Scholars develop a clear understanding of how these attributes relate to the LGBTQ community, its history, and its evolution.

 In addition to providing financial support for education, Point Foundation matches each scholar with a mentor who is a successful professional and also a prominent and caring member of the LGBTQ and ally community.
 Mentors assist Point Scholars with professional career decisions, including the pursuit of graduate studies, internship placement, and job opportunities after graduation.
 Additionally, mentors help scholars design and complete an annual community service project that Point requires of each scholar.